Falupi22/alert-system-exercise/README.md

 ### Listener Microservice (listener-srv)📡

-The data's entry point to the back-end.
+The back-end's entry point for incoming data.
 Responsible for handling the HTTP requests containing the raw data sent from the source.
 The listener(s) listen to incoming data and enqueue it in the RabbitMQ message broker.

 ### RabbitMQ🐰

 The message broker between the Listener and the Processor Microservice (see the following).
-It is deployed in the cluster within a deployment of its own.
+It is deployed in the cluster within a statefulset of its own.

 ### Processor Microservice (process-srv)⚙️